sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 > Optimise for what you want to see more of - @visakanv

-When you join the platform (or if you are yet to follow people), I suggest follow aggressively based on your interests till you reach 75% of the threshold; leave some space for mutuals/follow backs.
+When you join the platform (or if you are yet to follow people), I suggest follow aggressively based on your interests till you reach 75% of the threshold; Leave some space for mutuals/follow backs.

-> This is a discovery process.
-This is best performed by the creative brain or when your analytical brain is not active (yeah, I know this sounds a hand-wavy but ok).
-You write first, then you edit.
+> This is a discovery process which is best performed by the creative brain or when your analytical brain is not active (yeah, I know this sounds a hand-wavy but ok).
+This is similar to write first, then edit and repeat.
 Following aggressively is to write the draft first.
 >

 When you scroll and read tweets, you can unfollow non-mutuals based on whether you don’t like / despise their tweets.
 Mostly based on the vibes, feels and instinct. → **creative process**

 You can occasionally reflect on people you have followed and unfollow in bulk (those who do not interact, those who are inactive etc.). → **analytical process**

-I found the creative process spread over the long term to work more accurately for me.
-It helps to uncover what i like and don’t like.
+I found the creative process spreaded over the long term to work more accurately.
+It helps to uncover what I like and don’t like.

-**Sidenote**: when you are a low follower account, it's better to follow back.
+**Sidenote**: When you are a low follower account, it's better to follow back.
 However, if you want to be selective, follow back folks who interact with you.
 (This works well when you grow a bit say >500 followers)

 ## Who to follow, like really..
 Finding your tribe